AdityaVijay1/CMSLearningJournal/week-4-learning-journal.md

 Setting up a local WordPress environment entails harmonizing different technologies to craft a comprehensive solution.
 Beyond just hosting a site, this more robust infrastructure centralizes control for engaging website administration, developing custom functionality, and streamlining operations.
 Embracing a local XAMPP-WordPress platform guarantees more autonomy, continuity, and a unique edge for customization.

 Hosting locally allows you complete control over the software configurations, versions, and web server settings without relying on a third party hosting provider's limitations.Maintaining your own local server avoids the recurring hosting costs associated with paying for remote hosting or cloud servers.
 This is a budget-friendly setup.
 A local server allows you to mimic and test production-style deployments during development.
-You can evaluate integrations, optimizations etc. in isolation.
+Can evaluate integrations, optimizations etc. in isolation.

 # SMART Goals for Coffee Business Website: